courtiol/lay/README.md

 The package [**{slider}**](https://davisvaughan.github.io/slider/) is a powerful package which provides several *sliding window* functions.
-It can be used to perform rowwise operations and is very similar to **{lay}**.
-It is very efficient but two possible drawbacks are:
+It can be used to perform rowwise operations and is quite similar to **{lay}** in terms syntax.
+It is however not as efficient as **{lay}** and I am not sure it supports the automatic splicing demonstrated above.

--   you need to indicate the class of the output you want
--   I am not sure it supports the automatic splicing demonstrated above?

 ### Alternative 6: **{data.table}**